Figuring out the right terrarium substrate may be dirty work, but it’s a critical step in any project.

 - Base โ The base makes up the core of your mix and provides both support and water retention.
 It typically makes up about half of your overall substrate.

 - Structure โ These are the more granular materials that provide some much-needed drainage and root aeration for your plants.
-Some materials can provide boost water retention/availability too.
+They help to prevent compaction too.

 - Compost โ If youโre using completely inorganic components (or you like to give your plants a head-start), you will need to supplement with some organic material.